Lego Legends of Chima: Legends of Chima TV series

-The Legends of Chima product line was based on the storyline of its accompanying computer animated television series that made its debut in 2013.
+The Legends of Chima product line was based on the storyline of its accompanying animated television series that made its debut in 2013.
 It was produced by M2Film in Denmark and launched on Cartoon Network.
 Legends of Chima is set in a fantasy world that is inhabited by eight warring tribes of anthropomorphic animals.
 The associated Lego construction toys were launched to coincide with the U.S. premiere of the series in July 2013.

 Construction sets

-According to Bricklink, The Lego Group released 136 playsets and promotional polybags as part of the Lego Legends of Chima theme.
+According to BrickLink, The Lego Group released 136 playsets and promotional polybags as part of the Lego Legends of Chima theme.
 The product line was eventually discontinued by 2015.
 The toy sets were designed to resemble their associated animal tribes, such as incorporating gold colour and physical lion features into the vehicles and buildings related to the Lion tribe.

 In February 2013, the Lego Chima product line included Chima Starter sets, a range of action sets that included Ring of Fire and Boulder Bowling and construction sets, such as the Razcal Glider, Eris Eagle Interceptor and Cragger's Command Ship.
 In March 2013, the theme released the Ice Tower, Nest Dive and Jungle Gates action sets, which included a Lego minifigure, a Speedorz, two Chi weapons, five cards, six Chi crystals, and an orb-holding obstacle.
 The 2013 summer release included Skunk Attack, Eglor's Twin Bike, Gorzan's Gorilla Striker and The Lion Chi Temple set, which included seven minifigures.
 The product range also included constructible action figures that resembled the Lego Hero Factory product line.

 In 2014, Lego Legends of Chima released two waves of playsets to coincide with the second and third seasons of the Legends of Chima television series that aired in March and August 2014.
 The first wave focused on Legend Beasts construction sets featuring one minifigure from the Lion, Eagle, Crocodile, Gorilla and Wolf tribes.
 Several Speedorz sets were released in March 2014, including Web Dash, a Speedorz with six legs.
 A second wave released in the summer of 2014 focused on themes of fire and ice and the introduction of the Scorpion tribe.
 The second wave included Vardy's Ice Vulture Glider, Sir Fangar's Saber-Tooth Walker, Laval's Fire Lion, Maula's Ice Mammoth Stomper and Flying Phoenix Fire Temple, a set that converted from a building to a flying vehicle.

-Web episodes
+Web shorts

 The product line was accompanied by a series of animated short films that was released on YouTube.